vavenCV/dbus2mqtt/docs/templating/index.md

 # Templating

-**dbus2mqtt** leverages Jinja to allow formatting MQTT messages, D-Bus reponses or advanced configuration use-cases.
+**dbus2mqtt** leverages Jinja to allow formatting MQTT messages, D-Bus responses or advanced configuration use-cases.
 If you are not familiar with Jinja based expressions, have a look at Jinjas own [Template Designer Documentation](https://jinja.palletsprojects.com/en/stable/templates/).

 Besides the filters and functions Jinja provides out of the box, the following extensions are available: